Salud

 Calculator Free · Private

-There's no single 'ideal weight': it depends on your bone structure, body composition (fat vs. muscle), age, and genetics.
-This calculator gives you the three most-used formulas in medicine: Devine (1974) — the most common for drug dosing —, Robinson (1983) — a more conservative refinement —, and Lorentz — popular for simplicity.
-It also shows the WHO healthy BMI range (18.5 to 24.9), the official range used by health authorities.
-A muscular athlete can be above this range and be totally healthy; a sedentary older adult can fall within range and have high visceral fat.
-Always supplement with body composition measurements (circumferences, skinfolds, or body fat %) and medical evaluation.
+There is no single 'ideal weight': it depends on frame size, body composition (fat vs. muscle), age, and genetics.
+This calculator runs the three formulas used most often in US clinical practice — Devine (1974), the gold standard for drug dosing in US hospitals; Robinson (1983), a slightly more conservative refinement; and Lorentz, a simple height-based reference.
+It also shows the CDC healthy BMI range (18.5–24.9), which the CDC and the NIH National Heart, Lung, and Blood Institute (NHLBI) use to define a healthy adult weight.
+A muscular US athlete can sit above this range and be metabolically healthy; a sedentary older adult can fall inside it and still carry high visceral fat — always pair the result with waist circumference and bloodwork.

 When to use this calculator